northeast-kansas-library-system/next.training/source/basic/basics.rst

 Next logo
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Next Search Catalog logo appears on many pages in the staff client.
+The Next Search Catalog logo appears on most pages in the staff client.
 Clicking on the logo takes you back to the staff client home page.

 .. image:: ../images/070.jpg

 Flexible search box
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-On the home page you should note the flexible input box to the left of the logo:
+A flexible input box appears on most pages just to the right of the logo:

 .. image:: ../images/040.jpg

+On the home page, you can switch from Check out to Check in to Renew to Search Patron to Search the catalog all by clicking on the text under the input box.

-This input box appears on *almost* every page in the staff client and allows you to quickly switch functions from check-out to check-in to searching and more.
+The flexible input box appears on *almost* every page in the staff client and allows you to quickly switch functions.
 The functions that are available vary from page to page in the staff client.

-On the home page, you can switch from Check out to Check in to Renew to Search Patron to Search the catalog all by clicking on the text under the input box.

 .. raw:: latex